-Try this fun Paul Klee art for kids by collaging cities onto a colorful chalk background.
-A wonderful art activity inspired by Paul Klee’s art by Catalina Gutierrez of Redviolet Studio.
+Try this fun and easy Paul Klee art project for kids by collaging cities onto a colorful chalk background.
+Project and post by Catalina Gutierrez of Redviolet Studio.

-You know I love to pair an art activity with a good ol’ children’s book.
-These always inspire me to try new projects.
+I love pairing art activities with children’s books.
+They always inspire me to try new projects.

 MATERIALS